What you need to know

 Imagine if we all agreed to detach from work together and rest?
 Splunk has designated quarterly rest days to collectively recover, reenergize and focus on our personal wellbeing.

 Q2: Friday, May 24, 2024

 Q3: Friday, August 2, 2024 (Costa Rica Splunkers observe on August 1)

 Q4: Friday, November 8, 2024

-Whether you want to take a vacation, run some errands or just read a book, it’s important that you take time away from work to do the things important to you so you can be at your best.
-You get to choose whether you take it as a vacation day or simply a personal day (see “Personal days” section below).
+Whether you want to take a trip, run some errands or just read a book, it’s important that you take time away from work to do the things you love, so you can be at your best.
+You can take this time off as either a vacation day or a personal day (see “Personal days” section below).